ronakgpatel/katacoda-scenarios/first-pod/step-pod-exercise.md

 ## Create and view the pods with following

 Create a pod with

    <b>image=nginx
       name=nginx-pod</b>

-Once the pod is in <b>Running</b> state, view the IP address of the pod.
+Once the pod is in <b>Running</b> state, check the Name, IP address of the pod.
+View the current labels of the pod.

 Apply the label <b>app=k8s-demo</b> to the pod.